 Following the attention gathered by the revelations of multiple escapes of thousands of fish into the wild, Icelandic singer Björk decided to participate in the protest against industrial salmon farming in Iceland in her own, peculiar way.
-The singer has in fact just released a single.
+The singers have just announced the single will be re-issued in November on a special milky colored vinyl.
+It also features on the B-Side a remix from The Knife’s Olof Dreijer.
+All proceeds go to this effort as did the digital version.

 Björk is now ready to fight again, this time supporting a similar, yet still rather different cause.
 “Oral” is Icelandic singer and icon Björk’s new song in support of the environment.
 By her side is the reggaeton icon, Rosalía.